 We all tend to minimize our self worth.
 We make the mistake sometimes of thinking, “If I make my funeral as quick and easy as possible, I have saved those left behind from their grief.”
 This is simply not true.

 Grief is a process that must be experienced.
 Everyone will experience the grief process in some degree.
+Generally, these are the recognized stages of grief:

 Each person will experience one stage or another for longer periods of time than will someone else.
 Some will seem to skip a stage all together.
 The important point to remember is we all will experience our grief.